About Circuit Frames

-Imagine replacing damaged surface mount pads, lands and conductors without the mess of liquid epoxy, with a bond strength equal to the original, in just a few minutes.
+Replace damaged surface mount pads, lands and conductors without the mess of liquid epoxy, with a bond strength equal to the original, in just a few minutes.
 Circuit Frames with dry-film adhesive backing make this delicate repair procedure easy, fast and highly reliable.
-This reliable IPC recommended procedure meets the highest conformance level for this type of repair.
+This reliable IPC-recommended procedure meets the highest conformance level for this type of repair.

-For over 30 years, Circuit Frames have been used by thousands of commercial, medical and military manufacturers around the globe.
+Circuit Frames are used by thousands of commercial, medical and military manufacturers around the globe.

 Choose from hundreds of different shapes or let us custom design and fabricate that special shape for you.

 Features & Benefits

 Remove the defective pad, land or conductor.
 If there is a connecting circuit on the circuit board surface, you can apply liquid flux and tin it with solder.

 If the base material is severely damaged it may have to first be repaired using epoxy.

 Select a replacement pad, land or conductor from a Circuit Frame and carefully scrape off the adhesive film from the solder joint area.
 Then trim it out from the Circuit Frame.

 Place the new pad, land or conductor in position using high temperature tape.
 Apply heat to the tape for 5 seconds using a Bonding Iron or Bonding System.
 The heat transmits through the tape to quickly tack the pad, land or conductor in place.